-> Hand-hammered by experts in Guangzhou, China, these 14-inch pans can perform most basic tasks, including stir-frying, deep-frying, scrambling, and poaching.
-Though it's 4.6 pounds, one side has a steel helper handle, while the other side's wooden handle won't slip as you're tossing your food.
+Hand-hammered by experts in Guangzhou, China, these 14-inch pans can perform most basic tasks, including stir-frying, deep-frying, scrambling, and poaching.
+Though it's more than 4 pounds, one side has a steel helper handle, while the other side's wooden handle won't slip as you're tossing your food.
+Because it's so large, the weight is spread evenly, and it's surprisingly easy to work with.
 Though this won't work for a flat electric or induction stove, it will serve you well on a decently strong gas range, as long as you heat it up sufficiently before adding oil.

-> This is a solid option that you won't feel guilty maximizing every day, and you'll be proud of its blackened inside as you season it back to a sheen time and again.
+This is a solid option that you won't feel guilty maximizing every day, and you'll be proud of its blackened inside as you season it back to a sheen time and again.

 "Outside of the awkward nature of a round-bottom wok, which probably just would take some getting used to, I loved this.
 I loved how it cooked, and how professional it made the food look and taste.
 It's rare that I find a piece of cooking equipment so attractive, as well." — Ariane Resnick, Product Tester

 Material: Carbon steel | Size: 14 inches | Weight: 4.6 pounds | Base: Round

 T-fal 14-Inch Ultimate Hard-Anodized Nonstick Wok